 Following recommendations from the European Asylum Support Office (EASO), information relevant to Dublin procedures is gathered during the initial registration interviews with asylum seekers in a separate checklist, which mainly focuses on eventual family members in other Member States.
-Many problems are still created by the fact that the decision-making process remains multi-staged and centralised as far as the Dublin decisions are concerned, as such decisions can be issued only by the SAR's Dublin Unit, which is located in the headquarters of the SAR in Sofia.
-This creates problems with respect to observation of the 3-month deadline under the Dublin Regulation for issuing a request, as sometimes the congested communication between the Dublin Unit and the local reception centre where applicants are accommodated can consume time before all relevant documentation is prepared in order to make a proper Dublin request.
-The draft proposal of the LAR tabled at the end of 2019 aims to address this problem by removing the requirement of a formal decision at different phases of the Dublin procedure and rendering an automatic legal effect to the majority of acts.
+Amendments of the law in 2020 were introduced to optimise the decision-making in Dublin procedures by removing the requirement of a formal decision and rendering an automatic legal effect to the majority of acts.
+However, many problems are still created by the fact that the decision-making process remains multi-staged and centralised as far as the Dublin decisions are concerned, as such decisions can be issued only by the SAR's Dublin Unit, which is located in the headquarters of the SAR in Sofia.106 This creates problems with respect to observation of the 3-month deadline under the Dublin Regulation for issuing a request to another Member State, as sometimes the congested communication between the Dublin Unit and the local reception centre where applicants are accommodated can consume time before all relevant documentation is prepared in order to make a proper Dublin request.